Golos1/StripeWatch/README.md

 ## Optional Arguments
 1. --min is the minimum balance for an account, as a double.
 2. --log-file is a filepath to log events to.
 NOTE: if using the docker image, a file must be mounted into the container as a volume at the same path.
+3. --minutes (default 30) is the number of minutes after which to poll the Stripe API for events.The daemon will fail if the argument cannot be parsed as a positive integer.

+## Getting Started
+While the binaries here can be used, I recommend using the docker image for an easier and more reproducible experience.